-Fingers vertical from the first knuckle, fretting hand palm away from the first string and fingers positioned to avoid dampening any of the strings that should sound clearly.
+Fingers vertical from the first knuckle, fretting hand palm away from the first string and fingers positioned to avoid dampening any of the strings that should sound clear.
 You have to twist each one slightly to make this happen.

 You can mute the 6th string with the tip of your index finger by just barely touching it with that finger.

-All this one takes is two fingers and some focus on sounding the right stings.The 6Th string can be muted with the tip of your index finger or you can mute it with your picking hand or just not play it.
+All this one takes is two fingers and some focus on sounding the right strings.The 6Th string can be muted with the tip of your index finger or you can mute it with your picking hand or just not play it.

 Strings one and two just don't play them.